a salute to volunteers around the world

 Does volunteering feed your spirit?
 Is it an innate part of you like it is for me?

-Would love to hear your thoughts, and I salute everyone who gives of themselves to all the school boards, church groups, professional associations, hobby and community groups in every city, village and hamlet around the world.
+I’d love to hear your thoughts on volunteering.
+And if you’re an active volunteer (or have been) I salute you today on International Volunteer Day (December 5th) and every day.
+I appreciate you and everyone who gives of themselves to all the school boards, church groups, professional associations, hobby and community groups in every city, village and hamlet around the world.
+Wishing you a wonderful festive season. 😊